ss-sathishsampath/WHO-News-Crawler/README.md

 * Developed a crawler to crawl the WHO website for any new News Release.
 * Store all the data collected as a list of dictionary.
+* Can be scheduled to run at a particular time every day or run evey nth time(minute/hour)

 News Alert module, which updates the users about the latest news is yet to integrated.